IABTechLab/uid2-client-java/README.md

    `private final PublisherUid2Client publisherUid2Client = new PublisherUid2Client(UID2_BASE_URL, UID2_API_KEY, UID2_SECRET_KEY);`

-2. When a user authenticates and authorizes the creation of a UID2: **(gwh/JN_02 action?
-Does the user have to do something here?)**
+2. When the user has authenticated, and has authorized the creation of a UID2, generate the UID2 token **(gwh/JN_02 to do what?
+I guessed)**

    `IdentityTokens identity = publisherUid2Client.generateToken(TokenGenerateInput.fromEmail(emailAddress));`

 #### Standard Integration

-If you're using [standard (client and server) integration](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/publisher-client-side.md), follow these steps. **(gwh/JN_03 definitely only one step?)**
+If you're using [standard (client and server) integration](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/publisher-client-side.md), follow this step:

-1. Send this identity as a JSON string back to the client (to use in the [identity field](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/sdks/client-side-identity.md#initopts-object-void)) using: `identity.getJsonString()`
+* Send this identity as a JSON string back to the client (to use in the [identity field](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/sdks/client-side-identity.md#initopts-object-void)) using: `identity.getJsonString()`

 #### Server-Only Integration

 If you're using [server-only integration](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/custom-publisher-integration.md):

-1. Store this identity as a JSON string in the user's session, using: `identity.getJsonString()`
+1. Store this identity as a JSON string in the user's session, using the `identity.getJsonString()` function.
-2. To use the user's UID2 token, use `identity.getAdvertisingToken()`
+2. To use the user's UID2 token, use the `identity.getAdvertisingToken()` function.
 3. When the user accesses another page, or on a timer, determine whether a refresh is needed:
-   1. Retrieve the identity JSON string from the user's session, then call: **(gwh/JN_04 should this be two steps?)**
+   1. Retrieve the identity JSON string from the user's session, then call: **(gwh/JN_04 can we say what this code is doing?)**

       `IdentityTokens identity = IdentityTokens.fromJsonString(identityJsonString);`
-   2. Determine if the identity is refreshable (that is, the refresh token hasn't expired):
+   2. Determine if the identity can be refreshed (that is, the refresh token hasn't expired):

       ` if (identity == null || !identity.isRefreshable()) { we must no longer use this identity (for example, remove this identity from the user's session) }`
    3. Determine if a refresh is needed:

       `if (identity.isDueForRefresh()) {..}`
-4. If a refresh is needed, call: **(gwh/JN_05 can we state what this is doing?
-Initiate token refresh?)**
+4. If a refresh is needed, call the `POST token/refresh endpoint` (see [Refresh Tokens](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/custom-publisher-integration.md#refresh-tokens)): **(gwh/JN_05 please check)**

    `TokenRefreshResponse tokenRefreshResponse = publisherUid2Client.refreshToken(identity);`

 5. You should then store `tokenRefreshResponse.getIdentityJsonString()` in the user's session.
 If the user has opted out, this method will return null, indicating that the user's identity should be removed from their session.
 (Optout can be confirmed via `tokenRefreshResponse.isOptout()`.)

 ### Advanced Usage

 1. Create an instance of PublisherUid2Helper as an instance variable:

     `private final PublisherUid2Helper publisherUid2Helper = new PublisherUid2Helper(UID2_SECRET_KEY);`
-2. When a user authenticates and authorizes the creation of a UID2: **(gwh/JN_06 can we state what this is doing?)**
+2. When the user has authenticated, and has authorized the creation of a UID2: **(gwh/JN_06 can we say what the below step is doing?
+Creating a secure value to send to POST token/generate?)**

     `EnvelopeV2 envelope = publisherUid2Helper.createEnvelopeForTokenGenerateRequest(TokenGenerateInput.fromEmail(emailAddress));`
 3. Using an HTTP client library of your choice, post this envelope to the [/v2/token/generate](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/endpoints/post-token-generate.md) endpoint, including headers and body: **(gwh/JN_07 just noting that URLs to endpoints doc will need to be updated when the new site goes live.)**